 |Solicito su apoyo para…||I request your support for…|

-To improve the readability of your letter, make sure to learn some transitional words in Spanish.
+To improve the readability of your letters, make sure to learn some transitional words.

-Tip: Most people that want to write an informal letter in Spanish are trying to do it to wish their best on a holiday (such as Christmas or father’s day) or a celebratory day such as a person’s birthday.
-If this is your case, you should check my article on ‘How to Say Congratulations in Spanish’ so you can find useful phrases to convey your message.
+Tip: Most people writing letters to friends and family are trying to do it to wish their best on a holiday (such as Christmas or father’s day) or a celebratory day such as a person’s birthday.
+If this is your case, you should check my article on ‘How to Say Congratulations’ so you can find useful phrases to convey your message.